vvscode/docs/docs/voice/Data_Calling_Migration_Grab.md

 - Check Changes on our [Application Authentication](doc:voice-ios-cloud-application-authentication) session

-- FOr full details, please check our [IOS](doc:voice-ios-cloud-first-time-setup) and [Android](doc:voice-android-cloud-first-time-setup) documentation.
+- For full details, please check our [IOS](doc:voice-ios-cloud-first-time-setup) and [Android](doc:voice-android-cloud-first-time-setup) documentation.

 and Android new docs on GitHub